 E-mail collisions are every customer support team’s nightmare.
 They arise because of blind spots, caused because nobody (other than the agent working on it) knows who is working on a particular customer email.

-When you use Hiver to manage your Google Groups, the risk of e-mail collisions is all but eliminated, thanks to the Collision Alerts feature, which lets you know when someone else is replying to the same email or has replied a while back.
+When you use Hiver to manage your Google Groups, the risk of e-mail collisions is all but eliminated, thanks to the Collision Alerts feature.
+This feature lets you know when someone else is replying to the same email or has replied a while back.

 You’ve got the data!